dmeehan/douglasmeehan/content/projects/aware-animal-welfare-daily-management-interface.md

 AWARE Institute is an independent consulting organization with the mission of supporting advancements in animal welfare through assessment, research, and education.
 They are a group of Phd's in animal behavior that consult with zoos and research organizations on how to best care for and enrich the lives of animals in captivity.

+Aware founded the Elephant Welfare Initiative (EWI) which came about following the completion of a large-scale North American elephant welfare study (see http://collections.plos.org/elephant-welfare), which demonstrated that daily practices such as social management, enrichment and exercise play a critical role in improving the welfare of zoo elephants.

+Based upon the outcome of this study, Aware developed a set of metrics to assist zoo and research organization in improving the care of their animals.

 <hr />

 ## My Role